 We want to hear your JEW-Jitsu stories – times when your family or friends have downplayed your accomplishments.
 Call at 1:30 pm PT!
 877-564-2326.
 (Video has audio)

 Posted by Adam Carolla on Wednesday, October 26, 2016

 There was also a Facebook group, since disbanded, that made fun of the term Jew Jitsu in an abusive way.
 It referred to the big Jewish community in the town of Middleton, England.
 This is the only negative connotation in the online use of the term Jew Jitsu so far.

 Jew Jitsu For Peace

-In terms of spreading the true Jiu Jitsu message of understanding and compassion, here’s the incredible story of Jew Jitsu at work.
-Namely, there is a Brazilian instructor with Jewish root, by the name of Marcos Gorinstein, who has devoted to achieve a great cause through Jiu Jitsu.
+In terms of spreading the true Jiu-Jitsu message of understanding and compassion, here’s the incredible story of Jew Jitsu at work.
+Namely, there is a Brazilian instructor with Jewish root, by the name of Marcos Gorinstein, who has devoted to achieving a great cause through Jiu Jitsu.
 He currently resides in Jerusalem, Israel, where he uses the gentle art to bring together Jewish and Palestinian kids.

 According to Gorinstein: “The acceptance of these children, in getting to know the other side, is a very brave act.
 They can be seen in a bad way by the people around them“.

 So far this project has yielded great results despite attempts for sabotage.
-It is a perfect example of how Jiu Jitsu, or, even better, Jew Jitsu can lead to positive things.
-Check out Gorinstein’s message and spread the word of this impressive project.
+It is a perfect example of how Jiu-Jitsu, or, even better, Jew Jitsu can lead to positive things.
+Check out Gorenstein’s message and spread the word of this impressive project.
 Also, remember, that not every use of a term deemed derogatory is actually such and humor is also a tool to spread the Gentle art even further among communities.